aaronjconway/aaronconwaylo.com/docs/intro.md

 matter experts.
 Yikes!</small>) I will do my absolute best to provide accurate information.
 :::

-If you are mobile, use the menu button top left.
+If you are on a mobile phone, use the menu button top left.

-Please take a look around!
+Take a look around!

 :::info
  Search bar in development.